alt-magick/Newsgroup-Kill-Switch/README.md

 # Newsgroup Kill Switch
-A dead man's switch that posts to newsgroups
+A dead man's switch that posts to newsgroups over NNTP

 Use your own usenet server or go to https://www.eternal-september.org/